 Nanette Saylor: Yeah, that’s my word of the year this year, so that was an easy one.

 Michele B.: Mine was collaboration.
-That was my word of the year, was collaboration.
+That was my word of the year.
 I’m going to ask my millennial to jump in and ask the last of the Five in the Hive questions, so go ahead, Miss Alle B.

 Alle Bellisari: Okay, so this is one of our more fun questions.
 If you had to pick any woman, dead or alive, to break bread with here in Boca, who would that woman be, and what restaurant in Boca would you choose?